Peter123261/CyberShield_AI/README.md

    preds = model.predict(X_test)
    ```

+> 📦 Note: Model files (.pkl) are too large to be previewed directly on GitHub, but they are fully available for download and use.

 4. Deploy the model using Flask API inside the `/app/` folder.(In progress)

 ## 📈 Future Improvements